dinhphuc/dinhphuc/README.md

 ------------
 ⚡ Quote:
-**No marathon gets easier later.
-The halfway point only marks the end of the beginning.**
+**At the end of the day, you can either focus on what's tearing you apart, or you can focus on what's keeping you together.**

-Joe Henderson
+Anonymous